Sex Worker Giving Circle

 In 2022, we continued to facilitate the cohort nationally and we distributed a total of $585,000 to 25 new and returning grantees from across the United States.
 Pati Morales, SWGC Fellow from 2021, joined the fund as Program Associate.

 In 2023, we welcomed Pati Morales as the new Program Officer for the fund, and CJ Bell, as the new Program Associate.
-With the program now being fully former Fellow-staffed, we plan to distribute $700,000 to new & returning grantees from across the United States.
+With the program now being fully former Fellow-staffed, distributed $700,000 to new & returning grantees from across the United States.

 FAQs